Transport in Bratislava: Road

 The city is a large international motorway junction: The D1 motorway connects Bratislava to Trnava, Nitra, Trenčín, Žilina and beyond, while the D2 motorway, going in the north–south direction, connects it to Prague, Brno and Budapest in the north–south direction.
 The D4 motorway (an outer bypass), which would ease the pressure on the city highway system, is to be partly finished by 2020 (the southern section with new bridge over Danube river together with R7 expressway and without the planned 10 km tunnel under Small Carpathians).

 The A6 motorway to Vienna connects Slovakia directly to the Austrian motorway system and was opened on November 19, 2007.

-Currently, five bridges stand over the Danube (ordered by the flow of the river): Lafranconi Bridge, Nový Most, Starý most, Most Apollo and Prístavný most.
+Currently, five bridges stand over the Danube (ordered by the flow of the river): Lanfranconi Bridge, Nový Most, Starý most, Most Apollo and Prístavný most.

 The city's inner network of roadways is made on the radial-circular shape.
 Nowadays, Bratislava is experiencing a sharp increase in road traffic, increasing pressure on the road network.
 There are about 200,000 registered cars in Bratislava, which is approximately one car per 2 inhabitants.

 Bratislava Central Bus Station (Autobusová stanica Mlynské Nivy or AS Bratislava Nivy) is located in the Nivy neighborhood of the Ružinov borough of Bratislava.
 It serves as the main hub for both domestic and international intercity bus service for the area of Slovakia.
 The city features numerous other, much smaller bus stations (usually just bus stops).